 I know many of you are side-eyeing me with this question because if biscuits to you are a sweet snack that comes in many varieties, you’re wondering how on earth I could confuse one with a scone.
-But when I moved to the USA I was introduced to their version of “biscuits”, which incidentally looked somewhat like a scone.
+But when I moved to the USA, I was introduced to their version of “biscuits”, which incidentally looked somewhat like a scone.
 Except they cover them in sausage gravy…

 It seems like the difference is more in the fat or sugar content.
-I’ve also never used sugar in a scone although some people might, but scones do have almost twice the amount of butter as a biscuit.
-They’re also usually served with jam, cream, or butter (or all three!), unless they’re specifically a savoury scone, like the cheese scone which is popular in New Zealand.
+I’ve also never used sugar in a scone although some people might, scones do have almost twice the amount of butter as a biscuit.
+They’re also usually served with jam, cream, or butter (or all three!), unless they’re specifically a savoury scone, like the cheese scone popular in New Zealand.
 In the USA biscuits are usually served with a gravy or savoury dishes, more like a bread.

-Anyway, if you feel like indulging in a bit of British baking, then making scones is a great idea!
+Anyway, if you feel like indulging in a bit of British baking, making scones is a great idea!
 They’re fairly simple and don’t use too many ingredients.

 So here we go!
 I’ve laid out some tips for making this recipe with step-by-step photos and the full instructions underneath.